NREL/resstock/docs/source/workflow_inputs.rst

   .. [#] PreHeating not allowed for exhaust only systems.
   .. [#] PreCooling not allowed for exhaust only systems.

-If pre-heating is specified for the shared system, additional information is entered in ``extension/PreHeating``.
+If pre-heating is specified, additional information is entered in ``extension/PreHeating``.

   ==============================================  =======  =====  ===========  ========  =======  ====================================================================
   Element                                         Type     Units  Constraints  Required  Default  Notes